mjfusa/Message-Center-Agent/README.md

 The recommended least-privileged role specifically for managing and deploying Teams apps is **Teams Administrator**.

 ## Required Roles - Teams Developer Portal
+Note that this step is done via the Teams Toolkit's 'Provision' feature.
 To register your app in the Teams Developer Portal, you must have one of the following roles:
-* Teams Administrator: Required to manage and deploy Teams apps within the organization via the Teams Admin Center.
+* **Teams Administrator**: Required to manage and deploy Teams apps within the organization via the Teams Admin Center.
-* Global Administrator: Can also manage and deploy Teams apps, but has broader permissions beyond Teams management.
+* **Global Administrator**: Can also manage and deploy Teams apps, but has broader permissions beyond Teams management.

 The recommended least-privileged role specifically for managing and deploying Teams apps is **Teams Administrator**.
 Note: This role is required when using the Teams Toolkit to provision the app registration and deploy the app.